 “I’m going to see Mary.
 Any other information is none of your business.”
 Joseph looked around at the group.
 “Nor any of yours.”

 The raised brows and looks between the men didn’t go unnoticed by Joseph.
 He sighed and became absorbed in uneasy deep thought as he gazed at the fire.
 The Ketubah, or marriage contract, had been finalized a few months ago.
-The brideprice has also been accepted.
+The brideprice had also been accepted.
 He kept rolling over and over the words of the short missive he received earlier that day from Mary’s father.
 “Come quickly, we have much to discuss,” was all it said.
 He loved her and missed her and thought about her every day as he prepared the home addition where they would live.

 He wondered if she looked for him to come each day to take her home with him.
 Did she wake with longing thoughts of his arrival each day?
-It had been six months since he saw her.
+It had been seven months since he saw her.
 He shook his head as if to shake off the thoughts and noticed the men were beginning to gather their belongings.
 He was tired and needed a good nights sleep before heading out early in the morning.